ColoredCarrot/poker-game/README.md

 A live preview is available at http://home.in.tum.de/~koch/play-poker/ (*may not always reflect most recent updates*).

+### Current Status

+At this time, the game is under heavy development.
+It is not yet feature-complete, though it should be somewhat playable.
+Breaking changes may occur at any moment.

+This is just a pet project of a computer science student.
+Don't expect any sort of guaranteed future support or maintenance.

 ### Development usage

 Kotlin/JS exports all code into a `poker-game` object in the global namespace.